-- Work Engagement (focuses on how involved or
+- Work Engagement: Focuses on how involved

-“stimulated” an employee is by her/his job.)
+or “stimulated” the employee is by her/his job.

-- Life Satisfaction (a general measurement of
+- Life Satisfaction: A general measure of

-personal well-being and quality of life.
+personal well-being or quality of life.